mraszyk/rc2sql/README.md

 - `bold.*` - scripts for postprocessing evaluation results (e.g., highlighting fastest execution)
 - `main.tex` - template of a LaTeX document with evaluation results
 - `exps_*.sh` - scripts to run the individual experiments
-- `eval_*.sh` - scripts evaluating an RC query using RC2SQL and a given database engine
+- `eval_*.sh` - scripts evaluating a RC query using RC2SQL and a given database engine
 - `run_*.sh` - scripts invoking a database engine to evaluate a pair of queries after translation
 - `mpreg.sh` - script evaluating a query using MonPoly-REG
 - `radb.sh` - script translating relational algebra (RA) to SQL